As a man over 40, building muscle isn't always easy — but it can be done!

 Muscles are torn in the gym, fed in the kitchen, and built in the bed.

 This means using a workout plan that allows good recovery periods and an eating plan that adequately covers your calorie needs.

-Why is Eating so Important to Gain Muscle?
+Why Is Eating So Important To Building Muscle?

 Growing is a result of using your muscles to their limits, which causes micro-tears that heal and strengthen when you eat and rest.